Tianjian94/tgao0055_9103_tut1./README.md

 }
 ```

-2. Key Press Function:
-Use if/else statement to Toggle the animation, when the spacebar is pressed, it stops the loop, else, it resumes the loop.

-(In this step, I want to use spacebar to control the animation of the project, users can pause or keep the animation going.)
+2. (In this step, I want to use spacebar to control the animation of the project, users can pause or keep the animation going.)
 ```
 function keyPressed() {
     if (keyCode == 32) {